yongrenjie/penguins/README.md

     pip install .     # or pip3
 ```
 Documentation (whatever I've written of it, at least) can be found at https://penguins.readthedocs.io/en/latest/.

+No, I've barely written tests, so the fact that they're passing means absolutely nothing.